-Eddie Lou is the CEO and co-founder of Shiftgig, the Chicago-based platform that helps companies including Amazon and Nike hire temporary workers.
+Eddie Lou is the co-founder and executive chairman of Shiftgig, the Chicago-based platform that helps companies including Amazon and Nike hire temporary workers.

 The company has raised $20 million in Series C funding, bringing its total funding to $36 million as of January 2017.
 It passed the 200-employee mark in December 2016, with about two-thirds of those workers based in Chicago, Lou said.